Bionic architecture: History and theoretical framework

-The word 'bionic architecture' is derived from the Greek word 'bios' (life) as well as the English word 'technics' (to study).
+The term 'bionic architecture' is derived from the Greek word 'bios' (life) as well as the English word 'technics' (to study).
 The term was originally used to describe the scientific trend of 'transferring technologies into life-forms'.
-The term 'bionic' was first used in 1958 by U.S army colonel, Jack E. Steele and Soviet scientist, Otto Schmitt during an astronomer project that focused on research surrounding the field of robotics.
+The term 'bionic' was first used in 1958 by U.S. army colonel, Jack E. Steele and Soviet scientist, Otto Schmitt during an astronomy project that focused on research surrounding the field of robotics.
 In their project, both researchers initially recognised the concept of bionics as 'the science of systems based on living creatures'.
 The idea was then expanded upon in 1997 by Janine Benyus, who coined the term 'bio mimicry' which referred to 'the conscious emulation of nature's genius'.

 In 1974, Victor Glushkov published his book The Encyclopedia of Cybernetics, in which the study of bionics was applied to architectural thinking, and claimed that: "In recent years, another new scientific direction has emerged in which bionics collaborates with architecture and building technics, namely architectural bionics.
 Using models of nature as samples, such as plant stems, living leaf nerve, eggshells, engineers create durable and beautiful architectural structures: houses, bridges, movie theatres, etc." Later, J.S Lebedev published his book, Architecture and Bionic in 1983 and focused on the classical theory of architecture.
 It explored the possibility of studying the behaviours of different biological life forms and integrating these observations into building and design.
 He also theorised that bionic architecture would solve many problems associated with design and construction because it would allow for the 'perfect protection' through mimicking the same survival mechanisms used by organisms.
 By the late 1980s, architectural bionics finally emerged as a new branch of architectural science and practice.
 This then influenced the creation of the Central Research and Experimental Design Laboratory of Architectural Bionics, which became the main research centre for the field of bionic architecture in the USSR and a number of socialist countries.